hrueger/AGLight/README.md

 ## How does it work?
 ### I want to use this software
-1. Download a the latest release for your operating system.
+1. Download a the latest release for your operating system [here](https://github.com/hrueger/AGLight/releases/latest)
-2. Install it.
+2. Install it
-3. Run the setup wizard
-4. Have fun!
+3. Have fun!

 ### I want to contribute
 1. Clone this repository by typing `git clone https://github.com/hrueger/AGLight` in your command prompt
 2. `cd AGLight`
 3. Type `npm start` to start your dev session with LiveSync!
 4. Before creating a pull request be sure to check for linting errors with `npm run lint`

-#### Add effects
-1. All effects are classes stored in `src/app/_ressources/effects`
-2. Copy the base effect file and edit all properties and methods.
-3. Register your effect in `notexistingyet.ts`